 - Invalid

-- Invalid port numbers warn and use 3838
+- Invalid port numbers warn and use

-Next Steps
+Next steps

-- Getting Started: First-time user walkthrough
+- Getting Started: first-time user walkthrough.

-- Node.js Management: Managing local Node.js
+build.runtime_strategy. - Node.js Management: managing a local Node.js install.